Debt Consolidation Companies: The Truth About Debt Settlements

 The debt settlement process has a few flaw and their created plan can have some problems.
 First, if you cannot reasonably afford the payment, then you likely will not succeed.
 Secondly, if any creditor refuses to settle or settles for higher than what is anticipated, the entire plan falls apart.
 Creditors are still able to sue you.
 Most companies will then also charge you more money to get an attorney hired to represent you in court to try and get the creditor to settle.
 And often, these issues are not explained to you up front; debt consolidation companies are usually not lawyers and as a result have no ethical duty to full advise you.

 Lawsuits and Collection Activity

 Avoiding lawsuits and judgments are one reason most people hire debt consolidation companies.
-However, these companies guarantee lawsuit prevention.
+However, these companies CANNOT guarantee lawsuit prevention.
 Creditors may not sue you while the debt negotiation is ongoing.
-But, if they tire of the negotiation or believe the terms are not favorable, then the creditor can file a lawsuit immediately.
+But, if they tire of the negotiation or believe the offered terms are not favorable, then the creditor can file a lawsuit immediately.
 If a creditor gets a judgment in Virginia, then the creditor has the right to try to collect via garnishment.
 Garnishments can seize a debtors money.
-The creditor may be entitled to 100% of money in the bank (except protected funds like Social Security Income) or 25% of after-tax wages, up to the total amount owed on the judgment.
+The creditor may be entitled to 100% of money in the bank (except protected funds like Social Security Income) or up to 25% of after-tax wages, up to the total amount owed on the judgment.
 Having a garnishment hit your finances when you are trying to pay and settle with other creditor can make the entire situation even more difficult to deal with.

 Another issue that the debt consolidation companies do not references is that any forgiven debt is taxable at the end of the day.
 While, this in and of itself is not a reason not to settle the debt, it is a reason to step back and look at the full picture.